Scott Brown (footballer, born April 1985): Exeter City

 On 9 June 2021, Brown agreed a two-year deal to join Exeter City as a player-coach, becoming Matt Taylor's second signing of the summer.
 He sat on the bench as cover for Cameron Dawson in the first half of the 2021–22 season, though stated he did not want to block the progress of the club's young goalkeepers.
-He played one game in the 2021–22 season, and was an unused substitute on the final day of the campaign as a 1–0 defeat to former club Port Vale at St James Park cost Exeter the league title.
+He played one game in the 2021–22 season and was an unused substitute on the final day of the campaign as a 1–0 defeat to former club Port Vale at St James Park cost Exeter the league title.

 Coaching career

 Upon joining Exeter City in June 2021, he took up the vacant role of goalkeeping coach alongside his playing role.
 He followed Matt Taylor to join the backroom staff at Rotherham United in November 2022.
+Taylor was sacked on 13 November 2023, with the club 22nd in the Championship, and Brown was put in co-caretaker charge alongside Wayne Carlisle and Dan Green.
+Leam Richardson was appointed as the club's new manager on 11 December.
+Brown stayed on as part of Richardson's backroom staff.

+On 1 July 2024, Brown was appointed head of goalkeeping at League One club Bristol Rovers, once again working with Matt Taylor.
+He departed the club in February 2025.